 Who qualifies for medical cannabis uk?

 Cannabis is a class B drug in the United Kingdom.
-It is currently estimated that around 1.4 million people in the United Kingdom use cannabis of their own origin to treat medical conditions.
+It is currently estimated that around 1.4 million people in the United Kingdom use cannabis of their own origin to treat medical conditions, including Weed strains for ADHD.
 As these people are forced to commit crimes, the issue of greater access to medical cannabis remains a pressing issue and a hotly debated topic.
-If your consultant is willing to prescribe medical cannabis for you, your prescription will be confirmed in writing and then processed by a specialty pharmacy.
+If your consultant is willing to prescribe Weed strains for ADHD for you, your prescription will be confirmed in writing and then processed by a specialty pharmacy.

 Medical cannabis would only be prescribed when it was considered to be in your best interest and when other treatments hadn't worked or weren't adequate.
 When you talk to a clinic, a specialist will ask you questions about your symptoms to assess whether medical cannabis is appropriate.
 During your appointment, your doctor will ask you questions to learn more about you, your condition, and how medical cannabis could help you.
 You'll have to break down the cannabis flower, a grinder can help you in this process, since it breaks down cannabis in a finer and more consistent way.